 This foundations program for our youngest students is a Sunday morning program.
-Alongside the warm, nurturing environment of our teachers, we will incorporate movement, art, and music into the educational program to enrich and enliven the learning.
+Alongside the warm, nurturing environment of our teachers, we incorporate movement, art, and music into the educational program to enrich and enliven the learning.
 The main educational goals of this program are Hebrew language acquisition, synagogue skills as well as beginning prayer competence and Shabbat and holiday home rituals and observances.
+In some years we have separate Gan and Aleph classes.
+In other years, as many children attend the full day Gan in the NCCECE, our kindergarteners who attend public school join with the Aleph students in a combined setting.
+Activities are rotated so children do not repeat the same project for two years.